 In addition to different practices that have been developed by national governments, some practices that work as prerequisite programmes have been developed to be used at international level for the purposes of facilitating fairness in global food trade, and for the protection of health of consumers worldwide.
-Some recognised programmes originally de-
+Some recognised programmes originally designed for the food industry are described in the "Recommended International Code of Practice, General Principles of Food Hygiene" of the Codex Alimentarius Commission, Food and Agricultural Organization/ World Health Organization (FAO/WHO) Food Standards Programme.

 These Codex Alimentarius prerequisite programmes cover the following sections: Primary Production; Establishment: Design And Facilities; Control of Operation; Establishment: Maintenance And Sanitation; Establishment: Personal Hygiene; Transportation; Product Information and Consumer Awareness; and Training.
 The following recommendation guide for hatcheries has been designed while taking into consideration some requirements from Codex Alimentarius Recommended International Code of Practice, General Principles of Food Hygiene.
 For a better understanding, it is recommended to read the complete Codex Alimentarius guide: Recommended International Code of Practice, General Principles of Food Hygiene.
 In this hatchery guide, the Codex will be referred to only on some topics regarding biosecurity, control of operation and cleaning and disinfection.